zacnider/fhevm-example-anti-patterns-missingallowthis/docs/EntropyMissingAllowThis.md

 - Encrypted values cannot be used in FHE operations
 Solution:
 - Always call FHE.allowThis() after FHE.fromExternal()
-- Always call FHE.allowThis() after getting entropy from EntropyOracle
+- Always call FHE.allowThis() after getting entropy from encrypted randomness
 - This grants the contract permission to use the encrypted value

-@notice Constructor - sets EntropyOracle address
+@notice Constructor - sets encrypted randomness address
-@param _entropyOracle Address of EntropyOracle contract
+@param _encrypted randomness Address of encrypted randomness contract

 @notice Request entropy
 @param tag Unique tag for this request
-@return requestId Request ID from EntropyOracle
+@return requestId Request ID from encrypted randomness

 ❌ ANTI-PATTERN: Missing FHE.allowThis()
 @dev This will fail when trying to use value1 in FHE operations